luxonis/capture-viewer/README.md

 ## Settings Options for Captures

-During capture, you can configure various parameters.
+For capture, you can configure various parameters.
 Below is an example settings configuration:

 ```json
 {